Medicine with a Preliminary Year (MBBCh)

 How will I be supported?

+In your preliminary year you are supported by the School of Biosciences.
 Our focus is on you and your learning.
 We will support you as you take increasing responsibility for your own learning and encourage you to use your own initiative to seize opportunities and experiences that will be available to you as a student and, later, as a doctor.

 The University offers a range of services including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.
 Our virtual learning environment is accessible via desktop and mobile devices, allowing you to access electronic resources from anywhere.
 Dedicated computer labs, student study rooms, campus-wide WiFi networks, printing facilities and a dedicated healthcare library are available year-round.
 Staff are available onsite to assist students and provide support and advice.